mever-team/FairBench/docs/quick.md

 The following page opens in the browser, and you can explore it here too.
-The system awwma fair enough, but can you see if it's well-performing?
-Hint: Open the the *obtained from* dropdowns.
+The system seems fair enough, but can you check if it's actually well-performing?
+Hint: Open the the
+*obtained from* dropdowns.

 <iframe
   src="/preview_abroca.html"